RetroRockedSYS/RetroRockedSYS/README.md

 DNI MINORS, ENDO SYSTEMS, PEDOPHILES, T.R.A.S.H, PROSHPPERS/DARKSHIPPERS, AND ZOOPHILES !!

-We play pony town a fair bit! you can take inspo from our ponys we don't mind, BUT do not fully copy them please! <3
+We play pony town a fair bit! you can take inspo from our ponys we don't mind, BUT do not fully copy them please!
+Also, If you are new to the game please feel free to ask me questions, I am fairly friendly! <3

 ✎ᝰ.